All Products

 Can the OSS lifecycle feature perform data tiering or deletion actions by matching file suffixes?

-Method 2: Use the tagging feature
+Method 2: Use object tags

 Do lifecycle rules apply to existing objects in a bucket?